jakevossen5/apollo-trivia/README.md

 own pride.
 I hope someone comes along and looks at it.
 I would love contributers with people who know what they are doing or jsut getting started like me.

 Contact me with any questions or ideas or anything.

+Why are there a bunch of issues I created?
+Just to keep track of thme.
+If somone could help me out on some of them, would be very very appreciated.